-9. Volunteer Program:
+10. Volunteer Program:

-9.1 The Peterborough Museum & Archives shall operate and maintain a volunteer program.

-9.2 The Peterborough Museum & Archives shall encourage community participation through the identification and development of volunteer opportunities.

-9.3 The Peterborough Museum & Archives shall endeavour to match the needs and interests of volunteers to those of the Museum and Archives.

-9.4 The Peterborough Museum & Archives shall provide appropriate training and supervision of volunteers.

-9.5 The Peterborough Museum & Archives shall provide a safe and secure working environment for volunteers.

-9.6 The Peterborough Museum & archives shall publicly and privately recognize the contributions of volunteers.
+- 10.1 The Peterborough Museum & Archives shall operate and maintain a volunteer program. - 10.2 The Peterborough Museum & Archives shall encourage community participation through the identification and development of volunteer opportunities. - 10.3 The Peterborough Museum & Archives shall endeavour to match the needs and interests of volunteers to those of the Museum and Archives. - 10.4 The Peterborough Museum & Archives shall provide appropriate training and supervision of volunteers. - 10.5 The Peterborough Museum & Archives shall provide a safe and secure working environment for volunteers by ensuring that provisions regarding the health and safety of all workers (paid and unpaid) meet municipal standards. - 10.6 The Peterborough Museum & Archives shall provide barrier-free access for volunteers, within available resources. - 10.7 The Peterborough Museum & Archives shall publicly and privately recognize the contributions of volunteers.

-10. Welcoming Atmosphere, Open to Diversity:
+11. Welcoming Atmosphere, Open to Diversity:

-The Peterborough Museum & Archives atmosphere will be welcoming and all staff and volunteers will demonstrate openness to all forms of diversity (including but not limited to: age, sex, language, race, ethnicity, literacy level, physical ability).
+The Peterborough Museum & Archives' atmosphere will be welcoming and workers (paid and unpaid) shall demonstrate openness to all forms of diversity by minimizing economic, social, geographic, physical, cultural and intellectual barriers.

-11. Safe and Comfortable Facility:
+12. Safe and Comfortable Facility:

-The Peterborough Museum & Archives shall provide a safe and comfortable physical environment for staff, volunteers, visitors and patrons in accordance with the City of Peterborough's Occupational Health & Safety Policy and in accordance with the Peterborough Museum & Archives' Physical Plant and Property Policy.
+The Peterborough Museum & Archives shall provide a safe and comfortable physical environment for workers (paid and unpaid), visitors and patrons in accordance with the City of Peterborough's Occupational Health & Safety Policy and the Peterborough Museum & Archives' Physical Plant and Property Policy.

-12. Off-Site and Web-based Programs and Services:
+13. Off-Site and Web-based Programs and Services:

-The Peterborough Museum & Archives shall seek and respond to opportunities to take its services to others who are unable to visit the Museum.
-This may include, but will not be limited to: travelling and/or off-site exhibitions, off-site 'outreach' programming, and web-based programs and exhibitions.
+The Peterborough Museum & Archives shall seek and respond to opportunities to take its services to those who are unable to visit the Museum.
+This may include, but shall not be limited to: travelling and/or off-site exhibitions, off-site 'outreach' programming, as well as web-based programs and exhibitions.

-13. Access to Collections Records:
+14. Access to Collections Records:

-The Collections Records of the Peterborough Museum & Archives shall be open to all members of the public, pursuant to the Peterborough Museum & Archives Collections, Conservation and Research and Reference policies, as well as municipal, provincial and federal legislation, such as the Municipal Freedom of Information and Protection of Personal Privacy Act.
+Access to collections, collections records and information resources of the Peterborough Museum & Archives shall be open to all members of the public, including scholars, researchers and other interested parties, wherever possible, pursuant to the Peterborough Museum & Archives Collections, Conservation, Research and Reference policies, as well as municipal, provincial and federal legislation, such as the Municipal Freedom of Information and Protection of Personal Privacy Act.